lareponse/badhat/README.md

 # BADHAT

 ```
-Bits
-Are
-Decisive
-HTTP
-As
+Bits As Decision
-Terminal
+HTTP As Terminal
 ```

 > **A request is just a path that becomes a file that becomes execution.**